substrate-system/connect/README.md

 ## How this works
 This uses some out-of-band data to approve or deny a request.
-This was originally developed for the use-case of adding a new machine to an existing user's account, so the method names and events are appropriate for that use-case.
+This was originally developed for adding a new machine to an existing user's account, so the method names and events are appropriate for that use-case.